gmag11/MetaTrader5-Docker-Image/README.md

 # MetaTrader5 Docker Image

-This project provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project.
+This project provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project and [KasmVNC Base Images from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc).

 ## Features